Stari-kolomoni/kolomoni-backend/README.md

-# kolomoni-backend-rust
+# Stari Kolomoni Rustend

-Kolomoni backend ... but in Rust
+Kolomoni Backend ... but in Rust.
+Because that's a good idea.